 A reader should also take note of the alliteration used in this line with “sluice of stone.”
 The sliding “s” sound resembles the smooth movement of water through the river.
-From this poem the water “plunges headlong” into a “black” or dark, “pond.”
+From this poem, the water “plunges headlong” into a “black” or dark, “pond.”
 This place might be dark, situated somewhere the sun cannot illuminate its depths, but there is a spot of light in it.
 One “single swan” is seen floating in the water.
 This is a bright spot on the already darkening scene.

 The swan surprises the speaker by its presence.
 She states that it is very “out-of-season.”
 It doesn’t belong there at this time of year.
 That being said, she moves on to describe it.
 It is white and “chaste as snow.”
 The darkness does not impact it.
 Her own depressed state comes through in the final lines of the first stanza in which she admits to an impulsive need to, “haul the white reflection down.”
 It is there, “taunting” her with its clean white feathers and unbothered mind.
 It doesn’t care it is “out-of-season.”

-In the second stanza the scene moves on.
+In the second stanza, the scene moves on.
 The sun is described as being “austere” or strict.
 It is not setting with the intent of disappearing but of looking closer, and for “longer” at the landscape.
 One part of the land she also notices is “the fen.”
 This is a marshy area with long grass.

-The sun’s shape and brightness has a power beyond the obvious.
+The sun’s shape and brightness have a power beyond the obvious.
 Its eye is like that of a “cyclops.”
 It uses its penetrating gaze to look deeply into what the speaker calls this “landscape of chagrin.”
 She sees the fen and river as some kind of failure or existing in a state of distress.

-In the last lines of this section the speaker introduces herself into the scene.
+In the last lines of this section, the speaker introduces herself into the scene.
 She is moving through the landscape like a “rook.”
-Her movements are quick, silent and “brooding.”
+Her movements are quick, silent, and “brooding.”
 The speaker is filled with “dark…thought[s]” that are only enhanced with the coming of the “winter night.”
-At this point one should realize that there are not rooks, just the speaker.
+At this point, one should realize that there are not rooks, just the speaker.
 She has taken on their mannerisms in an effort to move through the scene.

-In the last stanza the speaker refers back to the year before.
+In the last stanza, the speaker refers back to the year before.
 She sees the “reeds” of “last summer” frozen in ice.
 They have been stuck in the same spot for the preceding months, unable to get free.
 These images of freezing, restriction, darkness, and brooding all relate to Plath’s own state of mind when she wrote ‘Winter Landscape, with Rooks.’

 The reeds remind her of “you,” the intended listener of the poem, or the person to whom she is speaking.
 One might assume this “you” to be her new husband, Ted Hughes, or perhaps someone totally unknown.
 This person’s “image” is stuck in the speaker’s eye.
 She has been unable to stop seeing them, no matter where she goes.

-In the second half of this section she speaks of her own “hurt” being glazed over by “dry frost.”
+In the second half of this section, she speaks of her own “hurt” being glazed over by “dry frost.”
 It is not removed, only covered over is more coldness.
 The final lines pose two questions to the reader and intended listener.
-The place she is walking in, whether that be the imagined landscape, or her own everyday life, is “bleak.”
+The place she is walking in, whether that be the imagined landscape or her own everyday life, is “bleak.”
 She is unable to find something to make her heart’s “waste” become “green again.”